Civility Week 2023

 Each volunteer must create an individual account through the following link and be registered for the shift at least one week before the shift to ensure entry to the building on the delivery day: God's Love We Deliver (volunteerhub.com)

 Cyberbullying is becoming increasingly pervasive, affecting teenagers and college students worldwide.
 According to research, due to increased screen time, approximately half of U.S. teens have experienced digital bullying and harassment online (Watson, 2020).
 In addition, cyberbullying can be difficult to identify because it often goes unnoticed.
 It overwhelms teenagers and young adults with anxiety, especially when they lack a support system (Manuel, 2023).
+This workshop aimed to raise awareness of cyberbullying by facilitating a collective conversation.
+It is open to students, faculty, staff, and administrators who have experienced it firsthand or helped someone who was subjected to it, and anyone interested in learning more about the incidence and effects of cyberbullying.

-Gloria Waitt, Assistant Professor, Counselor, Counseling Center, FIT
+Gloria Waitt, Assistant Professor, Counselor, Counseling Center

-Jennifer Stachacz, Assistant Professor, Counselor, Counseling Center, FIT
+Jennifer Stachacz, Assistant Professor, Counselor, Counseling Center

 The goal of this discussion is to empower students to stay true to their values, expectations, and needs within sexual encounters as well as building respect for others, promoting equality and raising the bar for sexual conduct.
 As most sex education tends to focus on “safe sex,” medical risks, consent, and what to do in case of sexual assault, there is often a missing dialogue around intimacy, love, relationships, and mutual respect and pleasure.
 Clear communication is key when it comes to the expectations and boundaries of sexual encounters.
 A discussion group can be an effective tool in facilitating such dialogue in a safe space.